aditi1657/adult-census-income-classification/README.md

 ---

-## 📌 Project Overview
+##  Project Overview

 This project is part of the **MP Online Internship Program** and involves building a complete **binary classification pipeline** on the [Adult Census Income Dataset](https://www.kaggle.com/datasets/uciml/adult-census-income).

 The goal is to predict whether an individual's annual income **exceeds $50,000** based on demographic and employment-related features.
+In this project, I worked on predicting income levels using census data.
+This was my first time working with a real-world imbalanced dataset and I learned a lot about how data cleaning affects model performance

 ---